fzanart/skepticalscience-chatbot/assets/initial_message.md

 It refers to long-term changes in the earth's temperatures and weather patterns.
 These changes are primarily caused by human activities, such as the burning of fossil fuels.

+There is a lot of misinformation about climate change, and it is important to be aware of it.

 With this in mind, what aspects of climate change are you curious about?
 Please write your query in the form of a question below, and any reasons you find it compelling.